google/dopamine/README.md

 ### Install as a library
-An easy, alternative way to install Dopamine is as a Python library:
+An easy and alternate way to install Dopamine is as a Python library:

 ```
 # Alternatively brew install, see Mac OS X instructions above.